ComplianceAsCode/content/tests/README.md

 Sometimes you would like to skip a rule in the profile because they are too slow to test,\
 or you know a rule doesn't have a remediation and you get less value by testing it.

-For these situations, use `ds_unselect_rules.sh` to unselect these rules in all profiles of the datastream.
+For these situations, use `ds_unselect_rules.sh` to unselect these rules in all profiles of the data stream.
-It will copy your `datastream` to `/tmp` and unselect rules listed in `rules_list`
+It will copy your data stream to `/tmp` and unselect rules listed in `rules_list`

 ```
 ./ds_unselect_rules.sh <datastream> <rules_list>
 ```
 Where:
-- `datastream`: is the DataStream to unselect rules from
+- `datastream`: is the data stream to unselect rules from
 - `rules_list`: is a file with list of complete rule IDs, one per line

 Example usage: